Engr-farrukh-khan/Twitter-Sentimental-Analysis-NLP/README.md

 - `README.md`: Project documentation.

 ## Dataset
 The dataset used consists of tweets labeled with positive or negative sentiments.
 Preprocessing steps were applied to clean the data before feeding it into the model.
+Also Download Dataset From Kaggle.

 ## Model
 The model is trained using the following steps: